kyma-project/kyma/docs/02-get-started/01-quick-install.md

 To get started with Kyma, let's quickly install it first.

-Kyma project is currently in the transition phase from classic to modular Kyma.
+The Kyma project is currently in the transition phase from classic to modular Kyma.
 You can either install classic Kyma with its components, or available modules.
 To see a list of Kyma modules, go to [Overview](/docs/01-overview/README.md).

 > **CAUTION:** Components transformed into modules aren't installed as part of the preconfigured classic Kyma.

 ## Install a Kyma module

-To install a module, deploy a module manager and apply the module configuration.
+To install a module, deploy its module manager and apply the module configuration.
 Run:

 ```bash
 kubectl apply -f {PATH_TO_THE_MODULE_MANAGER_YAML_FILE}